tr7zw/ModelDumper/README.md

 # ModelDumper

-Adds `dump` hotkeys to the game that dumps the currently rendered models to a file.
+Adds `dump` hotkeys(not bound by default!) to the game that dumps the currently rendered models to a file.
 The output file is a `.obj` file that can be opened in any 3D modelling software and the required textures are also dumped.
 The model is uv mapped, so the textures should be applied correctly.
 Important: The model is not rigged, it is just a static model in the current pose of the game.
 Currently works with: